filecoin-project/filecoin-docs/content/en/developers/reference/built-in-actors/multisig/index.md

 func LockBalance(params LockBalanceParams) EmptyValue {}
 ```

-Lock the amount of token from multi-signature wallet from start epoch to unlock epoch.
+Lock a number of tokens in a multi-signature wallet from the `start` epoch to the `unlock` epoch.

 `uint` LockBalanceMethodNum = 1999470977.